BiocPy/SummarizedExperiment/docs/tutorial.md

 ## File backed mode for large datasets

-In addition to fully realized matrices in memory, SE/RSE also support file backed arrays and matrices.
-[FileBackedArray](https://github.com/BiocPy/FileBackedArray) package provides a file backed class for H5 backed matrices.
+In addition to fully realized matrices in memory, SE/RSE also supports file backed arrays and matrices.
+[FileBackedArray](https://github.com/BiocPy/FileBackedArray) package provides lazy representation for matrices stored in hdf5 files.

 ```python
 from filebackedarray import H5BackedSparseData